elamaran619/amazon-quicksight-user-guide/doc_source/parameters-in-quicksight.md

 1. Choose **Apply** to save your changes\.

-Test your new filter by choosing the control in the workspace\.
+Test your new filter by choosing the control near the top of the analysis\.
 In this example, we use a basic parameter that has no defaults, and a dynamic control that is linked to the **Region** field in the sample data set named **Sales Pipeline**\.
 The control queries the data, returning all values\.

 Two context menus appear in the following screenshot\.
 The menu that is highlighted in the screenshot manages the parameter\.
 The menu that is not highlighted manages the control settings\.
 Using the control's menu, you can reset the control by choosing **Reset**, or refresh your data by choosing **Refresh list**\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/parameters-using-in-a-control.png)

-If you delete or rename a parameter that you are using in a filter, you can update the filter with the new parameter\.
-Open the filter, choose the new parameter that you want to use, and then choose **Apply**\.
+If you delete or recreate a parameter that you are using in a filter, you can update the filter with the new parameter\.
+To do this, open the filter, choose the new parameter that you want to use, and then choose **Apply**\.

+If you rename a parameter, you don't need to update the filter or any other consumers\.

 ### Using Calculated Fields with Parameters in Amazon QuickSight<a name="parameters-calculated-fields"></a>